opensearch-project/sql/docs/user/ppl/cmd/information_schema.rst

 Description
 ============
-| Use ``information_schema`` in source command to query tables information under a catalog.
+| Use ``information_schema`` in source command to query tables information under a datasource.
 In the current state, ``information_schema`` only support metadata of tables.
 This schema will be extended for views, columns and other metadata info in future.

 Syntax
 ============
-source = catalog.information_schema.tables;
+source = datasource.information_schema.tables;

-Example 1: Fetch tables in prometheus catalog.
+Example 1: Fetch tables in prometheus datasource.
 ==============================================

-The examples fetches tables in the prometheus catalog.
+The examples fetches tables in the prometheus datasource.

 PPL query for fetching PROMETHEUS TABLES with where clause::